zealousweb/GutenGridMasonry/readme.txt

 === Masonry Grid for Gutenberg ===
-Contributor:      ZealousWeb
+Contributors:      ZealousWeb
 Tags:              block
 Tested up to:      6.4
+Requires PHP:      5.6
+Requires at least: 4.8
 Stable tag:        1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block scaffolded with Create Block tool.
+Easily create a beautiful masonry-style grid for displaying images, videos, and posts with Gutenberg.
+Configure columns, rows, lightbox options, and more.

 == Description ==

-Seamless Masonry Layouts with Gutenberg allows users to display their posts and media in a masonry design with integrated lightbox options.
+Masonry Grid for Gutenberg provides a seamless way to create visually stunning grids within the Gutenberg editor.
+With a focus on flexibility and ease of use, this plugin lets you:

+* Display images, videos, and/or posts in a masonry-style layout.
+* Easily incorporate a mix of media types within the same grid.
+* Choose the number of columns and rows for the grid layout.
+* Enable lightbox functionality for images and videos to provide a larger view when clicked.
+* Support various video formats, including MP4, YouTube, and Vimeo.
+* Provide the option to enable infinite scrolling for seamless browsing through numerous items.
+* Allow users to filter and sort content by post categories.
+* Customize the appearance of the grid, including colors, fonts, and spacing.
+* Implement a "Load More" button for users to view additional content without leaving the current page.

 == Installation ==

-This section describes how to install the plugin and get it working.
+Installing the plugin is easy.
+Just follow these steps:

+1. From the dashboard of your site, navigate to Plugins --> Add New.
+2. Select the Upload option and hit "Choose File."
+3. When the popup appears, select the masonry-grid-for-gutenberg.zip file from your desktop.
+4. Follow the on-screen instructions and wait till the upload completes.
+5. When it's finished, activate the plugin via the prompt.
+A message will display confirming activation was successful.

+That's it!
+Configure your settings as you see fit, and you're on your way to creating visually appealing grids in Gutenberg.

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/gridmasonryforguten` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/gridmasonryforgutenberg` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= How do I create a masonry grid in Gutenberg? =

+1. Add a new post or page.
+2. Click on the "+" icon to add a new block.
+3. Search for "Masonry Grid" and add the block to your content.
+4. Configure the block settings, including media types, columns, rows, lightbox options, etc.
+5. Publish or update your post/page to see the masonry grid in action.

+= Can I mix images, abd videos in the same grid? =

+Yes, Masonry Grid for Gutenberg allows you to easily incorporate a mix of media types within the same grid, providing a versatile display for your content.

 == Screenshots ==